nyuvis/counterfactual_explorer/README.md

 # Counterfactual Explorer

-To set up for the first time, run `./create-env.sh`.
-This will create a virtual environment and install the dependencies.

-To activate the virtual environment, run `source counterfactual_explorer/bin/activate`.

-To deactivate the virtual environment, run `deactivate`.

 ## Overview

 The Counterfactual Explorer produces and visualizes counterfactual explanations for a given dataset, model, and query_instance.
 The interface relies on three main libraries: DiCE, ipywidgets, and Plotly.
 Diverse Counterfactual Explanations (DiCE) generates counterfactual explanations for any Machine Learning model and provides the main functionality for this tool.
 Jupyter widgets (ipywidgets) and Plotly provide the front-end interactive interfaces of collapsible checkboxes, sliders, dropdown menus, input boxes, and graphs.